gustavobtflores/gustavobtflores/README.md

 ## Hey there! :wave: My name is Gustavo

-- :atom_symbol: I'm currently learning more about advanced javascript frameworks
+- :atom_symbol: I'm always learning something new
 - :briefcase: I work as a Front-end Developer at BRLOGIC
 - :heart: Passionate about music, games and technology